Top 10 hazards to watch out for this summertime in Leeds

 If you do think that your dog is dehydrated, or is demonstrating one or more of the symptoms listed above, cool them down with a hose, or place a cool, damp towel over them and call us as soon as possible for advice.

-Our pets will be spending more time outside and will become more prone to ticks.
+Across Leeds our pets will be spending more time outside and will become more prone to ticks.
 Ticks are commonly found in woodland and grassland.
 Ticks are small parasites, which suck blood from other animals and have an egg-shaped body, which expands and becomes darker when they are filled with blood.

 If you do discover a tick, and are confident to so do, you should remove it straight away.
 You should avoid squeezing the body or leaving the head in your pet.
 Removing a tick can be done using a tick removal tool, which can be purchased from your local practice.
-If you are unsure how to remove a tick, please call us and we can assist.
+If you are unsure how to remove a tick, please call us at Abbey Vets and we can assist.
 If the tick is not removed correctly, it can leave the tick’s head in your pet, which can cause a nasty reaction.

 Bee or wasp stings